 Optimize your go-to-market strategy to increase your impact

 But all too often, social impact organizations fail to clearly define their positioning.
-A process that, when nailed, can optimize and amplify everything you do.
+A process that, when nailed, can sharpen everything you do.

-We suspect this lack of attention paid to positioning is largely a result of the market conditions within which most social impact organizations work: one where the beneficiary need is great, demand is high, and the biggest problem faced is how to develop enough supply to meet demand.
+We suspect this lack of attention paid to positioning is largely a result of the market conditions most social impact organizations work within: one where the beneficiary need is great, demand is high, and the biggest problem is how to develop enough supply to meet demand.
 Contrast this with the private sector, which heavily invests in positioning strategies as companies battle for wallet share while selling sneakers, gutter cleaning, or tax preparation.